Nordstrom Inc. [JWN] stock Initiated by Piper Sandler analyst, price target now $28

 Piper Sandler have made an estimate for Nordstrom Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on July 22, 2022.
 While these analysts kept the previous recommendation, KeyBanc Capital Markets raised their target price to Overweight.
 The new note on the price target was released on July 21, 2022, representing the official price target for Nordstrom Inc. stock.
 Previously, the target price had yet another raise from $27 to $30, while Telsey Advisory Group kept a Market Perform rating on JWN stock.
 On March 02, 2022, analysts increased their price target for JWN shares from 26 to 29.

-Nordstrom Inc. [JWN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.36.
-With this latest performance, JWN shares gained by 19.85% in over the last four-week period, additionally plugging by 8.41% over the last 6 months – not to mention a drop of -27.81% in the past year of trading.
+Nordstrom Inc. [JWN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.48.
+With this latest performance, JWN shares gained by 7.99% in over the last four-week period, additionally sinking by -1.26% over the last 6 months – not to mention a drop of -39.14% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Nordstrom Inc. [JWN] shares currently have an operating margin of +3.33 and a Gross Margin at +36.82.
 Nordstrom Inc.’s Net Margin is presently recorded at +1.20.